 Schizophrenia (adjunctive): May be useful as an adjunct to atypical antipsychotics in schizophrenia.

 •Oxcarbazepine is a structural analog of carbamazepine.
 Oxcarbazepine is rapidly converted to the main active metabolite and this results in significantly less side effects than those seen in carbamazepine.
-The possible side effects are similar between the two drugs, however typically less common and severe in oxcarbazepine.
+The possible side effects are similar between the two drugs, however typically less common and less severe in oxcarbazepine.

 Common side effects include: